joergkrause/nyaf/docs/md/docs/forms/nbind.md

 ### Template Language Enhancements

-**@nyaf** has a simple template language extension for binding.
+**ny@f** has a simple template language extension for binding.
 For forms it's just one more command for any input element, `n-bind`.
 See the following excerpt from a component.

 ~~~tsx
 model: ModelBinder<UserViewModel>; // instance created by decorator